Yamakyo Warehouse

 • URL: Tendo City HP

-The lord of the domain, the Tozawa clan, had been a powerful clan in Dewa since the Kamakura period, but after Sekigahara, they were transferred to Hitachi, and then returned to Dewa and founded the Shinjo domain.
+The Tozawa clan, the feudal lord of the domain, had been a powerful clan in Dewa since the Kamakura period, but after the Battle of Sekigahara they were transferred to Hitachi, before returning to Dewa and founding the Shinjo domain

 Shinjo Castle Ruins (Shinjo City)